Nishant173/movie-genre-classifier/README.md

 ## Usage
 - Use the `config.py` file in the `src` directory to change configuration settings, when necessary.
-- Run `train.py` from the `src` directory to retrain the model.
+- Run `train.py` from the `src` directory to train the model OR to explore model hyperparameters.
-- In order to make predictions, open terminal in the `src` directory and use the following snippet
+- In order to make predictions, use the `predict_genres_from_plot` function from the `src/predict.py` file.
 ```python
 from predict import predict_genres_from_plot
 from utils import prettify_genres